charlesnjihia/address/README.md

 # Address READ ME
 The application is a simple address book used for storing addresses i.e. name, email address and phone number.
-The application provides means to record (add), update (edit) retrieve (list all) and remove (delete) addresses
+The application provides means to record (add), update (edit) retrieve (list all) and remove (delete) addresses<br>
-The application is created using Node.js with Express framework, pug template engine for rendering files, mongo database for data storage and mongoose ODM to enforce structure
+The application is created using Node.js with Express framework, pug template engine for rendering files, mongo database for data storage and mongoose ODM to enforce structure <br>
 To run the application:-
 •	Fork  the repository or download  the zipped file
 •	Extract the zipper file and navigate to the project folder in the command line